Skip to main content

 going back to school catheters tips

 For example, will your child be able to discreetly carry and use their catheters?
 Can they store all their needed catheter supplies at school?
-Will they be able to self-cath in a public restroom without getting a urinary tract infection?
+Will they be able to cath in a public restroom without getting a urinary tract infection?

 Those questions are perfectly understandable, and we want to help.